 II.
 RS/GIS Committee Role in SRM’s Strategic Plan

 III.
-Purpose of the RS/GIS Committee
+Purpose of the Geospatial Science and Technology Committee

 Because RS, GIS, GPS, and other geospatial technologies are interdisciplinary tools, a strong RS/GIS program in the SRM, particularly if integrated with other committees, will stimulate dialog and research about appropriate applications that will facilitate acceptance of these technologies for managing all rangeland resources.
 In the SRM committee structure, the RS/GIS Committee is part of the Science and Ecology Division, along with: 1) Rangeland Assessment and Monitoring Committee, 2) Rangeland Invasive Species Committee, 3) Watershed and Riparian Committee, and 4) Wildlife Habitat Committee.
 Furthermore, in the Communication Division there is the Information and Education Committee.
 The secondary purpose of the RS/GIS Committee is to coordinate activities in research and education with these and other SRM committees.